 Vancouver’s renowned culinary scene is shaped by the surrounding land and sea.
 But did you know many local chefs find inspiration in foods foraged from our forests and beaches?
 Learn what’s safe to eat (and, more importantly, what’s not) on a Wild Edibles Foraging or Sea Foraging tour with Swallow Tail.
 Go on a forest walk to identify delicacies from roots to shoots and leaves, or head to the seashore to discover what can be harvested from the ocean without a boat.

 A must-visit when you’re heading up Highway 99 is the Britannia Mine Museum, a stand-out landmark south of Squamish.
 Walk the spacious grounds of this National Historic Site to explore interactive displays and go deep below the surface on an underground tour of the copper mine (bring a warm sweater).
 Booking in advance is highly recommended; tour group sizes are small to allow for physical distancing.
-(Tip: Before you leave, drop by the new Chatterbox Café for some java.)
+Insider tip: Before you leave, drop by the Chatterbox Café for some java.

 Choose from a family-friendly, bouncy ride (cue the giggles!) or take things up a notch with a whitewater adventure along the Elaho River, northwest of Squamish.
 Canadian Outback Rafting is offering BC locals a “book your own boat” option for those in the same bubble group.
 Special pricing is available.

-How does a hike to discover hidden lakes sound?
+How does a kayak or paddleboard tour of the Squamish Estuaries and harbour sound?
 Or an eco e-bike experience?
 Sometimes it’s best having a local guide lead the way.
-Whether you’re more comfortable on the water or on terra firma (a.k.a. dry land), Sea to Sky Adventure Company can show you the best places to paddle, hike, and bike in Squamish.
+Whether you’re more comfortable on the water or on terra firma (a.k.a. dry land), Sea to Sky Adventure Company can show you the best places to paddle and bike in Squamish.

 With tour names like “Intro to Stoke” and “The Coffee Run,” you know you’re in for a good time with Norm Hann Expeditions.
 Take to the turquoise waters of Howe Sound on a guided stand-up paddleboard tour.
 Newbies are welcome.
 Insider tip: Once you’ve worked up an appetite from your Squamish adventures, tuck into brunch with the locals at the recently reopened Fergie’s Café in Brackendale.